FintechLabZ/SHRK-RoadMap/White Paper.md

 3. Zil1yeh7jpv20savtd3katuj9zk2hu57um75jdsysz

 Phase 1 : We Evolve

-Through the Tank of Hybrid Evolution 40%APY $VBS Vanta Black Sharks We will build multiple liquidity Mining pools to scale arbitrage and market making trades, short the spot market in size , and hedge overall portfolio risk.
+Through the Aquarium of Interest 40%APY $VBS Vanta Black Sharks We will build multiple liquidity Mining pools to scale arbitrage and market making trades, short the spot market in size , and hedge overall portfolio risk.
 (SHARK-SWAP) Comprehensive real-time and historical analytics, including cash and crypto balances,with Interest payments,

-Phase 2:Begin Token listings on different exchanges around the world*
+Phase 2:Begin Token listings on different Exchanges around the World

 In this phase we will do a media push to over 1 million Subscribers before listing
 through our investor relations.